iguessthislldo/opendds-devguide-converter/devguide/alternate_interfaces_to_data.rst

   * Since Observer is an un-typed interface, the contents of the data sample itself are represented only as a void pointer

   * Implementations that need to process this data can use the data_dispatcher object to interpret it.
-    See the class definition of ValueWriterDispatcher in ``dds/DCPS/ValueWriter.h`` for more details.
+    See the class definition of ValueDispatcher in ``dds/DCPS/ValueDispatcher.h`` for more details.